 According to the NRCS soil report, the undisturbed site consisted of group C and group D soil groups.
 Existing soils have been considered as group C for conservative water quality calculations.
-A negligible amount of impervious surface is located on site, however approximately 1.54 acres of gravel surface has been created near the southern property line.
-Using this data, a composite curve number (CN) of 76 was calculated for the existing site.
+The multifamily development site has a negligible amount of impervious surface.
+A composite curve number (CN) of 76 was calculated for the existing site.
 See Appendix C for details.